-As this may sound a little strange, everytime seeing removal building sites, I remember survivor bias.
+As this may sound a little strange, everytime seeing removal building sites, I remember survivorship bias.
 In order to enjoy commuting to work even if a little bit, I make it a rule to try to find something new on the way, something that I had not noticed until the day before.
 Although I always pay attention to the scenery on the commuting route like this, I forget removed buildings so quickly.
 Sometimes, I can’t even remember what was there.
 To put it simply, the open spaces make me remember the harsh reality: the world exists for survivors.
 There are many things disappearing with the times from the market.
-Rotary dial phones, VHS video tapes, etc. In addition to those things, there should be something more that we can’t even remember.
+Rotary dial phones, VHS video tapes, etc., for example.
+In addition to those things, probably there should be something more that we can’t even remember.

-Between joy and sorrow
+Between joy and sorrow for innovations

 Since around 2015, we have often heard the news about the technological progress of 3D printers.
 Now that they can even make most of the organs and also buildings, why not furniture?
 From the perspective of a general consumer, I was just excited by the news of the world’s largest 3D printed building in Dubai in 2019, for example.
 On the other hand, as a member of a furniture manufacturer, I can’t help but feel a little negative about the future outlook of our business.
 Most of the traditional manufacturers like us may be driven out of the market in the future.
 I just hope, however, some of our products will at least remain in people’s memory.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.